sonic-net/DASH/documentation/general/dash-sonic-hld.md

 action                   = allow/deny
-terminating              = true/false   ; if true, stop processing further rules protocols                = list of INT ',' separated; E.g. 6-tcp, 17-udp; if not provided, match on all protocols src_tag_map              = list of source tag name ',' separated; if not provided, match on all source TAGs. dst_tag_map              = list of destination tag name ',' separated; if not provided, match on all destination TAGs. src_addr                 = list of source ip prefixes ',' separated; if not provided, match on all source IPs. dst_addr                 = list of destination ip prefixes ',' separated; if not provided, match on all destination IPs. src_port                 = list of range of source ports ',' separated;  if not provided, match on all source ports.
+terminating              = true/false   ; if true, stop processing further rules protocols                = list of INT ',' separated; E.g. 6-tcp, 17-udp; if not provided, match on all protocols src_tag                  = list of source tag name ',' separated; if not provided, match on all source TAGs. dst_tag                  = list of destination tag name ',' separated; if not provided, match on all destination TAGs. src_addr                 = list of source ip prefixes ',' separated; if not provided, match on all source IPs. dst_addr                 = list of destination ip prefixes ',' separated; if not provided, match on all destination IPs. src_port                 = list of range of source ports ',' separated;  if not provided, match on all source ports.